-Flaxseeds are one of the super foods people rave about.
+The health benefits of flaxseeds are numerous that’s why it is one of the superfoods people rave about.
 They are surprisingly affordable and versatile in countless recipes.
 And, you don’t need to eat a ton of it to see the amazing benefits:

 - Low in carb but high in fiber.
 Flaxseeds are loaded with both insoluble and soluble fiber which helps to detoxify the gut and keep you feeling full for longer.
 It can be helpful if you’re trying to lose excess weight or to minimize your sugar cravings.